First Omagh Presbyterian Church is situated in close proximity to the centre of the town.

 Records indicate that a minister has been associated with the congregation since 1641.
 There have been sixteen ministers to the present day.
 At the present time there are 300 families within the congregation.

 During the week church and fellowship activities consist of Boys’ Brigade, Presbyterian Women, Craft Class, Aerobics, Badminton and Indoor Bowls.
-The choir meets on Friday evenings for weekly practice and a youth group called c4u meet on Sunday mornings during the church service and occasionally on other evenings when necessary.
 In the summer there is an active Walking Group.
 For church functions, funerals and weddings, there is an excellent Ladies Catering Group.

-Our Kirk Session comprises of twenty five elders (two ladies and twenty three men) and nineteen have a district of families.
+Our Kirk Session comprises of twenty elders (two ladies and eighteen men) and sixteen have a district of families.
 The Kirk Session currently meets bi-monthly and occasionally before Communion which is held on the first Sundays of February, May and November.
 On Communion Sundays there is an evening Thanksgiving service as well.

 The Church Committee meet on a regular basis and has nineteen members plus the Kirk Session who are ex-officio members.
 There are subgroups responsible for finance, buildings and maintenance and church grounds.